Ph.D., School of Management, Union Graduate College, 1982

 Professor Duchessi is an active reviewer for a number of journals, including European Journal of Operational Research, Journal of Management Information Systems, and Information & Management.
 He has served on several editorial boards, such as the International Journal of Applied Expert Systems, Journal of Managerial Issues, and Information & Management, and he has served as a guest editor for several publications.

-In the School of Business, he has held a number of administration positions, including Chair of the Information and Technology Department, Chair of the Personnel Committee, Chair of the Graduate Affairs Committee, and Chair of the Faculty.
+In the School of Business, he has held a number of administration positions, including Chair of the Information Technology Management Department, Chair of the Personnel Committee, Chair of the Graduate Affairs Committee, and Chair of the Faculty.
 He has chaired several University at Albany committees, including Institutional Effectiveness and Assessment of Student Learning Committee; Program Review Committee; and Council of Libraries, Information Systems, and Computing.
 He has served on the University Senate and on the Senate’s Executive Committee.
 He has been the Director or Co-director of several funded research grants.
 He is also a member of the board of directors of several non-profit organizations.

 At the School of Business, Professor Duchessi has taught a variety of undergraduate, MBA, and Ph.D. courses, including Systems Analysis and Design, Operations Management, and Advanced Topics in Information Systems.
-He has supervised over 20 year-long MBA information systems field projects with both private and public concerns.
+He has supervised over 20 year-long MBA information systems field projects for both private and public concerns.
 Additionally, he has taught a variety of information technology and operations management topics in Executive Education Programs at business schools in the United States, Argentina, and Switzerland.

 He has provided management education and consulting services to a number of notable national and international companies, including the Golub Corporation, Jet Aviation, World Fuel Services, and Reflexis Systems, located in the U.S., Switzerland, Germany, and France.
 These services include executive development programs and specific recommendations on various information technology, operations management, business strategy, and marketing issues.
-As a result, he has traveled extensively and has garnered considerable real-world experience that he shares with his University at Albany students and clients.
+As a result, he has traveled extensively and has garnered considerable real-world experience that he shares with his University at Albany students and business clients.

 See recent selected publications here.